CaseyRo/casey.berlin/posts/youtube-dl-and-the-rpi.md

----
-Title: Downloading the best quality of your youtube videos to watch offline using your raspberry pi
-ID: urn:uuid:32796c93-aebd-4d72-b2ba-d73ad7ee1bf9
-Category: personal interests,raspberry pi
-Tags: WIP
-Draft: false
-Excerpt: It’s a legal grey area, but I want to share how I’m getting my videos offline to watch later.
----

-It took me a while to figure out how to work with the raspberry pi.
-Especially when doing harder terminal commands.
-Let’s take a look at getting youtube video’s downloaded for later use, using _only_ a raspberry pi to do so. (and watching on a device of your choosing, iOS/mac in my case)
+It took me a while to figure out how to work with the Raspberry Pi.
+Especially when doing (and trying to remember) harder terminal commands.
+Let’s take a look at getting YouTube video’s downloaded for later use, using _only_ a Raspberry Pi to do so. (and watching on a device of your choosing, iOS/mac in my case)

 ## what you need to get started

-1. RPi, I’ve used the RPi4 for this since it’s a decent machine, 2 GB of memory cuts it for me. ([full setup doc here](https://casey.berlin/pages/raspberry-pi-101/))
+1. Raspberry Pi, I’ve used the 4 for this since it’s a decent machine, 2 GB of memory cuts it for me. ([full setup doc here][1])
-2. External storage, I can’t recommend your SD card for this.
+2. External storage, for testing a SD card will do — for more than that, don’t.
-3. A filesharing setup for devices to access the files (e.g. SMB or AFP)
+3. A file-sharing setup for devices to access the files (e.g., SMB or AFP)
-4. A decent internet connection
+4. A decent internet connection (files can get pretty big)
 5. A device to play your downloaded videos on
 6. A pinch of patience

 ## Getting your installation going

-For now, [youtube-dl](https://youtube-dl.org) can be downloaded freely, the easiest way using `wget` or `curl` to get you going:
+For now, [youtube-dl][2] can be downloaded freely, the easiest way using `wget` or `curl` to get you going:

 ```shell
 sudo curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl
 ```

-This downloads the youtube-dl binary to your `usr/local/bin` folder on your RPi.
+This downloads and adds the youtube-dl binary to your `usr/local/bin` folder on your device.

-You’ll need to allow execution and reading rights for your admins:
+You’ll need to allow execution and reading rights:

 ```shell
 sudo chmod a+rx /usr/local/bin/youtube-dl